No. 5 UConn beats USF to advance to 7th straight AAC final.

 USF: The Bulls have made it to at least the semifinals of the AAC tournament in all seven years of its existence.
 They’ve lost to UConn in the finals four times, and were also beaten by the Huskies in last year’s semifinals.

 UConn: The Huskies will be playing Monday for their 12th conference tournament championship in the last 13 seasons.
-They last lost a conference tournament game in 2013, when they were beaten by Notre Dame.
+They last lost a conference tournament game in 2013, when they were beaten by Notre Dame in the Big East finals.

 UP NEXT